+Enable True

-Enable True Check to enable true Gigabit routing.
-This will increase the through-Gigabit Routing put of the WAN-LAN connectivity of the router.
-Connectivity:
+Gigabit Routing Check to enable true Gigabit routing.
+This will increase the throughput gateway, and DNS server addresses.

-Address Mode: Select Static if your ISP assigned you the IP address, subnet mask, gateway, and DNS server addresses.
 In most cases, select Dynamic.

+Connectivity: of the WAN-LAN connectivity of the router.

+Address Mode: Select Static if your ISP assigned you the IP address, subnet mask,